Understanding Margin Report

-When you sell shares from your Depository account, you will receive the credit in your ledger for sale amount with value date of T+2 days.
+When you sell shares from your Depository account, you will receive the credit in your ledger for sale amount with value date of T+1 day.
 However the client margin report is sent for T day.
 Thus it is possible that your funds column (A) may be zero and the report may indicate that you have funds due payable to the broker which is the sum of margins on your positions.
-These dues will automatically be reversed once your shares are delivered and sale proceeds received on T+2.
+These dues will automatically be reversed once your shares are delivered and sale proceeds received on T+1.

 Note - Brokers are supposed to maintain separate ledgers for every segment.
 But as an industry norm, in the margin statement, all pay ins will be posted to the 'NSE EQ' segment, however, debits will be posted in the respective segment ledger and shown accordingly in the margin statement.